Nivetha96/IBM-Professional-Certificate-Capstone-Coursera/README.md

 ### Final Project
 In this module, you will do a project based of what you have learned so far.
 You will submit a report of your project for peer evaluation.

+## Course-9: Applied Data Science Capstone
+### Introduction
+In this module, you will learn about the scope of this capstone course and the context of the project that you will be working on.
+You will learn about different location data providers and what location data is normally composed of.
+Finally, you will be required to submit a link to a new repository on your Github account dedicated to this course.
+### Foursquare API
+In this module, you will learn in details about Foursquare, which is the location data provider we will be using in this course, and its API.
+Essentially, you will learn how to create a Foursquare developer account, and use your credentials to search for nearby venues of a specific type, explore a particular venue, and search for trending venues around a location.
+### Neighborhood Segmentation and Clustering
+In this module, you will learn about k-means clustering, which is a form of unsupervised learning.
+Then you will use clustering and the Foursquare API to segment and cluster the neighborhoods in the city of New York.
+Furthermore, you will learn how to scrape website and parse HTML code using the Python package Beautifulsoup, and convert data into a pandas dataframe.
+### The Battle of Neighborhoods
+In this module, you will start working on the capstone project.
+You will clearly define a problem and discuss the data that you will be using to solve the problem.